-Our Go Girls! and Game On! group mentoring programs provide youth with support to make informed choices about healthy eating, exercise, and stress management through group discussions.
+Our Game On! group mentoring program provides youth with support to make informed choices about healthy eating, exercise, and stress management through group discussions.

-BBGV addresses the need for positive role models in the lives of children at-risk due to family structure, income level, and being newly immigrated.
-In Greater Vancouver, 23.7% of families with children are single parent homes, many female-led.
-Only 30% of children from single parent homes see their fathers weekly and 15% never do at all.
-The average single mother with 2 children falls below the poverty line, and just over 12% of single parent families receive income assistance.
+BBGV addresses the need for positive role models in the lives of children; in Greater Vancouver, 23.7% of families with children are single-parent homes, many female-led.
+Only 30% of children from single-parent homes see their fathers weekly and 15% never do at all.
+The average single mother with 2 children falls below the poverty line, and just over 12% of single-parent families receive income assistance.
 There are 40,000 new immigrants in British Columbia per year, and 60% of K-12 students speak a different language at home.

 We are sincerely grateful for the support we have received from The Government of British Columbia.
 Their funding takes us one step closer to putting a mentor into the life of every child who needs one.